SixArm/usv/README.md

 * ␜ = U+241C = FS = File separator.
 Use between each data file, database schema, spreadsheet folio, etc.

+Unicode separated values extensions (USVX) is USV with extensions: the extensions are for whitespace trimming and character escaping.

-If you know about comma separated values (CSV), or tab separated values (TSV), or ASCII separated values (ASV), then you already know about USV.
+If you know about comma separated values (CSV), or tab separated values (TSV), or ASCII separated values (ASV), then you already know about USV and USVX.

 Documentation: